MicrosoftDocs/xamarin-docs/docs/android/deploy-test/debugging/android-sdk-emulator/index.md

 ### [Running the Emulator](~/android/deploy-test/debugging/android-sdk-emulator/running-the-emulator.md)

-How to launch the Android SDK Emulator from Visual Studio.
+How to launch the Google Android Emulator from Visual Studio.

 ### [Troubleshooting](~/android/deploy-test/debugging/android-sdk-emulator/troubleshooting.md)

-How to identify and resolve common Android SDK Emulator problems.
+How to identify and resolve common Google Android Emulator problems.

-For information about configuring the Android SDK Emulator and creating new virtual devices, see
+For information about configuring the Google Android Emulator and creating new virtual devices, see
 [Android Emulator Setup](~/android/get-started/installation/android-emulator/index.md).